MongoCamp/mongodb-github-action/README.md

 ```

-### With a Replica Set (MongoDB `--replSet` Flag)
+### With a Replica Set
-You can run your tests against a MongoDB replica set by adding the `mongodb-replica-set: your-replicate-set-name` input in your action’s workflow.
-The value for `mongodb-replica-set` defines the name of your replica set.
-Replace `your-replicate-set-name` with the replica set name you want to use in your tests.

-The following example uses the replica set name `test-rs`:
+The following sample uses the replica set name `your-replica-set`:

 ```yaml
 name: Run tests